flaribbit/Sketchfab-dl/README.md

 ```

 ## Usage
-- Downloads just the raw files of model from url
+- Downloads just the raw files of the model from url
 ```bash
   Sketchfab-dl.exe -c -u {sketchfab 3d model url}
 ```

-- Downloads the raw files of model and texture files from siurce file
+- Downloads the raw files of the model and texture files from siurce file
 ```bash
   Sketchfab-dl.exe -ct -u {sketchfab 3d model url}
 ```